lubojr/naucse.python.cz/lessons/beginners-en/dict/index.md

 > As of [Python 3.7](https://docs.python.org/3/whatsnew/3.7.html)
 > officially (effectively
 > [already from Python 3.6](https://docs.python.org/3/whatsnew/3.6.html#new-dict-implementation))
-> dictionaries are gurateed to preserve order in which their key/values pairs
+> dictionaries are guaranteed to preserve order in which their key/value pairs
 > are inserted.
 Before, the ordering was not guaranteed, as it can be still
 > found mentioned in older text books.

-You can get values from the dictionary similar as from lists, but instead of an index, you have to use e key.
+You can get values from the dictionary similar as from lists, but instead of an index, you have to use a key.

 ```pycon
 >>> me['name']